 'You call me selfish for not wearing a mask?'

-As the Sunshine State becomes a new coronavirus epicentre in the US, maskless Florida activists showed up in support of a restaurant owner's decision not to require face coverings.
+Maskless Florida activists support a restaurant owner's decision to not require face coverings.

-When authorities inspected the premises, activists Chris Nelson and Tara Hill led the crowd in a chant of "stand down".

 -